 KCRW Summer Nights is a long-running series of free outdoor concerts and DJ events held across Los Angeles throughout the summer.
 Locations vary from cultural landmarks to scenic outdoor spaces, and the events are known for being well-organized, social, and easy to navigate.
 They offer a relaxed way to enjoy live music without the scale or intensity of a large festival.

-Grand Park Fourth of July Block Party, Downtown Los Angeles
+Grand Performances, Downtown Los Angeles

-Levitt Pavilion Los Angeles Free Concert Series, Los Angeles (June–July 2026)
+Levitt Pavilion Los Angeles Free Concerts

 Levitt Pavilion Los Angeles hosts a series of free concerts in MacArthur Park throughout the summer, featuring a wide range of musical styles.
 The atmosphere is casual and community-oriented, with plenty of space to sit and enjoy the performances at your own pace.
 It’s one of the best low-key evening events in the city.